smykhailov/interview-accessibility/README.md

-# interview-accessibility
+# Interview Accessibility

 This is template for the interview.
-Un optimal set of classes as a starting point for the real world paroblem to solve during interview.
+An un optimal set of classes as a starting point for the real world problem to solve during interview.